Choose a college

 You’ll become an expert in all areas of study for this specialty, consistent with the American Nurses Association’s (ANA) standards for nurse administrators.
 You will become an effective leader and manager for a variety of nursing settings and healthcare facilities.

-The program requires a total of 147 Competency Units (CUs), which are WGU credit equivalents.
+The program requires a total of 147 competency units (CUs), our equivalent to the traditional credit hour.
 Almost every student who begins their program as an already licensed RN can receive 50 to 90 CUs in transfer credit, significantly shortening the time to graduation.

 The WGU RN to MSN program is grounded in real research on effective instruction, and adheres to national standards.
 It provides the knowledge and skills that enable graduates to design, implement, and administer nursing programs in a healthcare facility.